Great West Life Assurance Co. Can Has $23.28 Million Stock Holdings in Thomson Reuters Co. (NYSE:TRI)

 A number of other hedge funds have also recently added to or reduced their stakes in the stock.
 FIL Ltd grew its position in Thomson Reuters by 0.9% during the first quarter.
 FIL Ltd now owns 7,713,103 shares of the business services provider’s stock worth $675,686,000 after buying an additional 72,260 shares in the last quarter.
 TD Asset Management Inc. raised its stake in shares of Thomson Reuters by 5.2% in the first quarter.
 TD Asset Management Inc. now owns 3,178,149 shares of the business services provider’s stock valued at $278,380,000 after acquiring an additional 156,111 shares during the last quarter.
 TPG Group Holdings SBS Advisors Inc. raised its stake in shares of Thomson Reuters by 88.4% in the fourth quarter.
 TPG Group Holdings SBS Advisors Inc. now owns 3,049,800 shares of the business services provider’s stock valued at $249,748,000 after acquiring an additional 1,430,600 shares during the last quarter.
 Fiera Capital Corp raised its stake in shares of Thomson Reuters by 9.1% in the first quarter.
 Fiera Capital Corp now owns 2,530,429 shares of the business services provider’s stock valued at $221,566,000 after acquiring an additional 210,524 shares during the last quarter.
 Finally, Bank of Nova Scotia bought a new position in shares of Thomson Reuters in the first quarter valued at approximately $179,560,000.
 21.31% of the stock is currently owned by institutional investors and hedge funds.

 TRI has been the subject of a number of research analyst reports.
-TD Securities lifted their target price on shares of Thomson Reuters from C$130.00 to C$135.00 and gave the company a “buy” rating in a research note on Thursday.
-Scotiabank boosted their price objective on shares of Thomson Reuters from $122.00 to $128.00 and gave the stock an “outperform” rating in a research report on Wednesday, May 5th.
-Canaccord Genuity boosted their price objective on shares of Thomson Reuters from $95.00 to $102.00 and gave the stock a “buy” rating in a research report on Wednesday, May 5th.
-Zacks Investment Research cut shares of Thomson Reuters from a “hold” rating to a “sell” rating in a research report on Thursday, July 8th.
-Finally, Royal Bank of Canada boosted their price objective on shares of Thomson Reuters from $98.00 to $100.00 and gave the stock an “outperform” rating in a research report on Monday, May 3rd.
+Canaccord Genuity lifted their target price on shares of Thomson Reuters from $95.00 to $102.00 and gave the company a “buy” rating in a research note on Wednesday, May 5th.
+Zacks Investment Research cut shares of Thomson Reuters from a “hold” rating to a “sell” rating in a research note on Thursday, July 8th.
+Royal Bank of Canada boosted their price objective on shares of Thomson Reuters from $98.00 to $100.00 and gave the stock an “outperform” rating in a research report on Monday, May 3rd.
+Morgan Stanley boosted their price objective on shares of Thomson Reuters from $92.00 to $96.00 and gave the stock an “equal weight” rating in a research report on Wednesday, May 5th.
+Finally, TD Securities boosted their price objective on shares of Thomson Reuters from C$130.00 to C$135.00 and gave the stock a “buy” rating in a research report on Thursday.
 One research analyst has rated the stock with a sell rating, three have given a hold rating and six have assigned a buy rating to the company’s stock.
 The company presently has a consensus rating of “Buy” and a consensus price target of $110.40.

-Thomson Reuters (NYSE:TRI) (TSE:TRI) last announced its earnings results on Tuesday, May 4th.
-The business services provider reported $0.58 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.42 by $0.16.
+Thomson Reuters (NYSE:TRI) (TSE:TRI) last released its earnings results on Tuesday, May 4th.
+The business services provider reported $0.58 EPS for the quarter, topping analysts’ consensus estimates of $0.42 by $0.16.
 The firm had revenue of $1.58 billion during the quarter, compared to analyst estimates of $1.56 billion.
 Thomson Reuters had a net margin of 98.69% and a return on equity of 8.89%.
-The company’s revenue for the quarter was up 3.9% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.48 EPS.
+The business’s quarterly revenue was up 3.9% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.48 EPS.
 Equities analysts forecast that Thomson Reuters Co. will post 1.9 earnings per share for the current fiscal year.

 The business also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
 Investors of record on Thursday, May 20th were paid a $0.405 dividend.
 This represents a $1.62 dividend on an annualized basis and a yield of 1.58%.
 The ex-dividend date was Wednesday, May 19th.
 Thomson Reuters’s payout ratio is presently 41.30%.